ArgonneEducation/GREET_OnRoad_WTW_Calculator/README.md

 # Glossary

 ### Biodiesel (BD 100-Soybean)
-Biodiesel is a drop-in fuel for traditional diesel engines.
+Biodiesel is produced by the transesterification of vegetable oils or animal fats.
 The 100 in the designation indicates that it is 100% from recently living organic matter.
-In this case, it is from soybean oil, processed in a refinery to produce a fuel compatible with diesel engines.
+In this case, it is from soybean oil, processed in a refinery to produce a fuel that can be blended with petroleum diesel to make it compatible with diesel engines.

+### CO2e
+Carbon dioxide equivalent.
+Includes emissions from typical gases that contribute to the greenhouse effect, reported as carbon dioxide emissions, to attempt to fully encompass greenhouse effect ramifications from a process.

 ### Corn Stover
 The stalks, leaves, and husks that remain in the field after the corn harvest.